|← Chapter 18·||Turning Signs (Contents)||References||gnoxic home|

 Poetry gives us in metaphor what Peirce tries to explain in logical or semiotic terms.
 But Peirce also tells the story in cosmological terms, as ancient myth and modern physics also do; in ‘New Elements’ he combines all these terms to account for the evolution of an intelligible universe.
 In the beginning, he says, there must have been Nothing, pure indeterminacy; but develop it must, on the principle that ‘the vague always tends to become determinate.’
 He sums it up this way:

 A chaos of reactions utterly without any approach to law is absolutely nothing; and therefore pure nothing was such a chaos.
 Then pure indeterminacy having developed determinate possibilities, creation consisted in mediating between the lawless reactions and the general possibilities by the influx of a symbol.
 This symbol was the purpose of creation.
-Its object was the entelechy of being which is the ultimate representation.Thanks to advances in neuroscience and other sciences since Peirce's time, we can now fill in some details of this vague account and add a few more fibers to the cable of its reasoning – while also tracing its development to much more ancient sources.EP2:324
+Its object was the entelechy of being which is the ultimate representation.Advances in physical and psychological sciences enable us to flesh out this cosmology with since empirical details and add a few more fibers to the cable of its argument – while we also trace its development to much more ancient sources.EP2:324

 According to Arthur Waley (1939, 66-7) The Way of Taoism is to recover (discover, recreate ..... ) the simplicity of the uncarved block, a ‘state of pure consciousness’ without objects, also symbolized by Chuang Tzu as a ‘god’ whose name (Hun-Tun) translates to ‘Chaos.’
 Not coincidentally perhaps, Walter Freeman's model of brain dynamics casts ‘chaos’ in the same role as the substrate of the undifferentiated feeling carved up by the process of perception.
 In Peircean terms, the Firstness of the phaneron is just such a primeval chaos, from which all percepts emerge.
 Neural populations (cell assemblies, modules, ..... ) create form, or rather form emerges from the chaos of their interaction, by means of attractors in state space; but they ‘cannot stay at a point attractor, because that can occur only when the neurons are silent, and inactive neurons atrophy and die’ (Freeman 1999a, 116).